seirl/thesis/plan.md

 Evaluation of how well we can do that using different sharding methods:
 - BFS order
+- LLP order
 - Fork cliques (duplication size?)
 - connected components at the revision level (duplication size?)

+## (Scheduling predictions (NOT DONE))

+- Look at timestamps of commits to know which project should be scheduled when

+# ideas

+- benchmark: community detection (louvain / world of code)
+    - Show why repartition is interesting